ES-O3-M

 the working principle of the O3 sensor

 Dissolved O3 ProbeBecause of the partial pressure of gaseous ozone dissolved in the sample, the analyte is separated by permeation through the membrane.
-The membrane is only pervious for gases, so that liquids, ions and solids are not able to reach the inner electrolyte of the sensor.
+The membrane is only suitable for gases, so liquids, ions, and solids cannot reach the inner electrolyte of the sensor.

-The sensor contains inside an electrolyte with a redox catalyst (= redox mediator) and 3 electrodes.
-The electrode materials have been choosen and prepared very carefully to realize ideal electrochemical conditions.
+The sensor contains an electrolyte with a redox catalyst (= redox mediator) and 3 electrodes.
+The electrode materials have been carefully chosen and prepared to realize ideal electrochemical conditions.

-At the electrodes a special polarization voltage is adjusted to realize a well-defined concentration ratio of the oxidized and of the reduced form of the redox catalyst.
-The time for the polarization, realized by means of the sensors integrated electronic device is approximately 5-10 minutes.
-If the ozone now passes the membrane, it reacts first chemically with the redox catalyst to form a reaction product followed by the electrochemically reduction of the reaction product at the working electrode.
-Caused by the polarization voltage the system is now endeavoured to adjust the former concentration ratio.
+At the electrodes, a special polarization voltage is adjusted to realize a well-defined concentration ratio of the redox catalyst's oxidized and reduced form.
+The time for the polarization, realized by means of the sensors integrated electronic device, is approximately 5-10 minutes.
+If the ozone now passes the membrane, it reacts first chemically with the redox catalyst to form a reaction product, followed by the electrochemical reduction of the reaction product at the working electrode.
+Caused by the polarization voltage, the system is now endeavouring to adjust the former concentration ratio.
 This causes a current similar to the dissolved ozone amount of the sample.
-Besides, the current flow in the amperometric sensor leads to a rapid decrease of the analyte inside the sensor resulting in very fast response times also, if a rapid change from high to very low concentration levels is necessary.
+Besides, the current flow in the amperometric sensor leads to a rapid decrease of the analyte inside the sensor, resulting in very fast response times if a rapid change from high to very low concentration levels is necessary.

-All electrochemically working sensors have to be combined with a temperature measurement and the amperometric ozone sensor too.
-When ordering a multisensor measuring system for laboratory use or a complete submersible probe system, the temperature measurement and the temperature correction of the sensor signal is already included.
+All electrochemically working sensors must be combined with a temperature measurement and the amperometric ozone sensor.
+When ordering a multisensor measuring system for laboratory use or a complete submersible probe system, the temperature measurement and the temperature correction of the sensor signal are already included.

-If measurements in a flow through system are required, special temperature sensors for the integration in AMT flow through cells are offered.
-When measuring in opened vessels or beakers in the laboratory, the customers has to realize the temperature measurement themselves.
+If measurements in a flow-through system are required, special temperature sensors for the integration in AMT flow-through cells are offered.
+When measuring in opened vessels or beakers in the laboratory, the customers have to realize the temperature measurement themselves.

-If a calibrated sensor is ordered, the temperature correction is very easy by means of a factor or for more accurate measurements by means of a mathematical formula, delivered with the sensor.
+If a calibrated sensor is ordered, temperature correction is very easy using a factor or, for more accurate measurements, a mathematical formula delivered with the sensor.

 specifications